fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 #### integrations.jira[].username

-The username to use to authenticate with the Jira server for API requests.
+Use this username to authenticate API requests with the Jira server.

-- Required setting (string).
+- Required setting (string)
-- Default value: none.
+- Default value: none
 - Config file format:
   ```
   integrations: